Phantomkeks/ideapad/README.md

 - Add splash screen icons
 - Export does not work on mobile
 - Dropbox redirects to browser
-- Test mobile app and write down bugs
-- Retest draggable, select and scrolling
-- Layout button in create new note
+- Layout button in create new note view
 - QA over i18n texts

 ### Local Setup